-The finding that lonely individuals are at increased risk of CVD suggests that ought to take perceptions of social relationships into account when assessing patient risk.
-The direct question included in the ELSA interview could be a useful tool for practitioners to identify people who would not otherwise be with tools such as the Framingham score.
+The finding that lonely individuals are at increased risk of CVD suggests that practitioners ought to take perceptions of social relationships into account when assessing patient risk.
+Identifying someone as lonely could help to flag up a person who may not be considered at risk of CVD according to traditional factors but whose likelihood of experiencing a CVD event is high nonetheless.
+More so than objective characteristics such as a the size, composition or diversity of a person’s social network, subjective perceptions of one’s relationships can provide insight into a person’s wellbeing; highlighting an individual’s loneliness could be the first step in preventing the development and worsening of other risk factors for CVD, including anxiety, depression and health-damaging behaviours such as smoking and drinking.
+The direct question included in the ELSA interview could be a useful tool for practitioners to identify people who would not otherwise be scored as being at risk of CVD with tools such as the Framingham score.
 Because individuals may not wish to publicly discuss negative feelings about the people in their lives, it will also be important to consider indirect measures such as the 3-item UCLA Scale9 or the de Jong Gierveld Loneliness Scale.38

-ur finding that repeated instances of loneliness, compared with only reporting loneliness once, were not associated with a higher risk of CVD suggests that it may be particularly difficult for secondary and tertiary prevention strategies to positively affect health outcomes.
+From a public health perspective, our finding that repeated instances of loneliness, compared with only reporting loneliness once, were not associated with a higher risk of CVD suggests that it may be particularly difficult for secondary and tertiary prevention strategies to positively affect health outcomes.
 If loneliness reflects undiagnosed symptoms, then targeting people who already feel lonely may not reduce CVD risk.
 In the absence of evidence pointing to the health benefits of improvements in loneliness, primary prevention strategies could be a more promising way of tackling loneliness and its adverse health implications.
+To date, national initiatives including The Campaign to End Loneliness in the UK, Coalitie Erbij in the Netherlands and MONALISA in France have focused on strengthening the social relationships of people who already experience chronic loneliness.
+Existing initiatives led by the WHO and European Union (EU) to promote good health and wellbeing in later life, including Age-Friendly Cities and the EU’s ‘Healthy Ageing’ campaign, could in future broaden the agenda to primary prevention and incorporate a ‘loneliness’ component.

 STATEMENTS